MLH-Fellowship/gitdash/README.md

 ### GitHub Authentication

-To get the GitHub authentication to work, you need to create a `.env` file in the `gitdash` directory with the following content
+To get the GitHub authentication to work, you need to create a `.env` file in the `client` directory with the following content

 ```bash
 GITHUB_ID=<your_github_client_id>